Nicolasbcrrl/h5_Uryyb-Greb/README.md

 > To decrypt and read a file sent to you.
 You can run the following commands :

-    $ gpg decrypt [file with the message] > [file] # this comand allows you to decrypt and copy all the content into a new file
+    $ gpg --decrypt [file with the message] > [file] # this comand allows you to decrypt and copy all the content into a new file
     $ cat [file with all the decrypted content]

 ![Nmessage](nMessage.PNG)